hashicorp/terraform-website/content/source/docs/cloud/sentinel/mock.html.md

 can get started testing with `sentinel apply` right away.
 For `sentinel test`, however, we recommend a more detailed layout.

-The recommended placement of the files for `sentinel test` is in a subdirectory of the repository holding your policies, so they don't interfere with the command's automatic policy detection.
+We recommend placing the files for `sentinel test` in a subdirectory of the repository holding your policies, so they don't interfere with the command's automatic policy detection.
 While the test data is Sentinel code, it's not a policy and will produce errors if evaluated like one.